General guidelines and process

 Virtual currency or stored value

-If Tictail is presented with specific cases that do not fall within the guidelines described above, but in Tictail's reasonable view breaches established moral and ethical boundaries, Tictail reserves the right to unilaterally terminate the account.
+If Tictail is presented with specific cases that do not fall within the categories described above, but in our reasonable view breach established moral and ethical boundaries, pose elevated financial and legal risk, or fail to meet our standards of quality, Tictail reserves the right to unilaterally terminate the account.

 DATE: Version in effect from 2017.03.20